Prince Charles of Hesse and by Rhine: Early life

 Prince Charles of Hesse was born on 23 April 1809 in the city of Darmstadt, capital of the newly created Grand Duchy of Hesse, established as the successor state of the Landgraviate of Hesse-Darmstadt in 1806.
-He was the second surviving son of Louis, Hereditary Prince of Hesse (later Grand Duke Louis II) and his spouse Wilhelmine of Baden, a daughter of Charles Louis, Hereditary Prince of Baden.
+He was the second surviving son of Louis, Hereditary Prince of Hesse (later Grand Duke Louis II) and his wife Wilhelmine of Baden, a daughter of Karl Ludwig, Hereditary Prince of Baden.
 He was educated together with his older brother Prince Louis (later Grand Duke Louis III), and also made extensive educational journeys through Europe with his brother.

 As a younger son, he was expected to have a military career.
 Initially, he joined the Imperial Austrian Army.
 In 1830, Prince Charles' grandfather, Grand Duke Louis I, died, and Charles' father became Grand Duke as Louis II.
 Shortly afterwards, in 1832, Prince Charles returned to Hesse, where he joined his father's army and became a general in the infantry.

 Marriage

-In December 1835 at Fischbach Castle in Silesia, Prince Charles was engaged to his cousin Princess Elisabeth of Prussia.
+In December 1835 at Fischbach Castle in Silesia, Prince Charles was engaged to his second cousin Princess Elisabeth of Prussia.
 The engagement was conceived by Charles' mother, who was however to die a few weeks later.
 Princess Elisabeth was a daughter of Prince Wilhelm of Prussia, general of cavalry and governor of the Federal Fortress at Mainz, and his spouse Princess Maria Anna of Hesse-Homburg.
 She was also a niece of King Frederick William III of Prussia and her sister was the future Queen Marie of Bavaria.
 The wedding was celebrated on 22 October 1836 in Berlin.

 The couple moved into the Prinz-Carl-Palais at Wilhelminenstraße 34 in Darmstadt, a residence they had built in Neoclassical style by the architect Georg Moller from 1834 to 1836.
 The couple had four children, Prince Louis, Prince Heinrich, Princess Anne, and Prince William, but they were unhappy together, as Prince Charles preferred life in the military to spending time with his family.